yosephdev/finovo/README.md

 # Finovo

 This is a web application built using React for Finovo, a financial services company.
-The website provides users with information about the company's services and allows them to request more information or schedule a consultation.
+The website provides users with information about the company's services and allows them to calculate the estimated cost of a loan.

 ## Preview